 Amisha Abeyawardene is the host for the upcoming Edinburgh-based podcast, Melanin Memos: WoC in Science Podcast, who kindly gave The Student an interview.
-She is a third-year Biology undergraduate student and has been an active member of the BME (Black and Minority Ethnic) community at the University of Edinburgh.
-She was also one of the organisers for Resisting Whiteness, a QTIPoC (Queer, Trans and Intersex People of Colour)-led conference addressing anti-racist action in the UK.
+She is a fourth-year Biology undergraduate student and has been an active member of the BME (Black and Minority Ethnic) community at the University of Edinburgh.
+She was also one of the organisers for Resisting whiteness, a QTIPoC (Queer, Trans and Intersex People of Colour)-led conference addressing anti-racist action in the UK.

 Why did you decide to start this podcast?